 Here are some of my tips for buying land in Germany as a foreigner.

 Disclaimer: This post has some affiliate links of services that I used during my property hunting process.
-I may earn a commission from the qualifying purchases.
-This way I can keep maintaining this blog.
+I may earn a small commission from the qualifying transactions.
+This way I can keep maintaining this website.

 Do you want to build a home from scratch or do you want to buy an existing house?
 Both have pros and cons.
 Let’s take a look at both of these scenarios: